-British had preserved official documents, because they thought if they write and record everything, it will later be easier for them to study them and debate.
-They kept official records of what they thought was right, so that in the future, those records can serve as proofs of all the decisions that they had taken.
+The British preserved official documents because they thought if they wrote and recorded everything, it would later be easier for them to study them and debate.
+They kept official records of what they thought was right so that in the future, those records could serve as proof of all the decisions that they had taken.

 4. How will the information historians get from old newspapers be different from that found in police reports?

-The nature of information that the historians get from old newspapers and police reports can be entirely different.
-Typically, a historian would collect information from a wide variety of sources that includes both official and unofficial documents.
-The police report comes from an administrative viewpoint and the types of details that we can obtain from them are often restricted.
+The nature of the information that historians get from old newspapers and police reports can be entirely different.
+Typically, a historian collects information from a wide variety of sources that includes both official and unofficial documents.
+The police report comes from an administrative viewpoint, and the types of details that we can obtain from them are often restricted.

 A police report is strictly confined to the procedures and is concerned with record-keeping, rather than building a narrative.
 Journalism and reporting tools follow a different approach that might bring out the finer details about an event or a happening.
 Often police reports might oversee or neglect information that does not directly serve the function of law enforcement.